colzela/colzela.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 I'm Haokun Zhao, a second-year M.S. student at UC San Diego.
 Previously, I obtained my bachelor’s degree from The Chinese University of Hong Kong, Shenzhen, where I was fortunate to be advised by Prof. [Jicong Fan](https://jicongfan.github.io).
-During Summer 2025, I was a research intern at Stony Brook University, where I collaborate with Prof. [Chenyu You](https://chenyuyou.me).
+During Summer 2025, I was a research intern at Stony Brook University, where I collaborated with Prof. [Chenyu You](https://chenyuyou.me).

 My research interests foucus on LLMs and machine learning for health.